 Claudia V. Schrader, MA, Ed.M., EdD

 Dr. Claudia V. Schrader took the helm as president of Kingsborough Community College (KCC) of The City University of New York (CUNY) in September 2018.
-She is the College’s 7th president, and holds the distinction of being the first African-American in the College’s 56-year old history to hold that office.
+She is the College’s 7th president, and holds the distinction of being the first African-American in the College’s 58-year old history to hold that office.
 As the president of the only community college in Brooklyn, Dr. Schrader is positioned to make an indelible impact on the lives of so many who choose education as a vehicle for transformation and elevation.

 Education has served as a vehicle for Dr. Schrader.
 She was born and raised on St. Croix, the largest of the United States Virgin Islands.
 She earned her undergraduate degree from Rutgers University and her Master of Arts, Master of Education, and Doctorate of Education from Columbia University, Teachers College.
 Dr. Schrader also obtained a certificate from the Institute for Educational Management at the Graduate School of Education at Harvard University.

 Prior to becoming president at Kingsborough, she served as provost and senior vice president at Bronx Community College, CUNY; as associate provost at William Paterson University of New Jersey; and as associate provost at Medgar Evers College, CUNY, where she also held faculty rank with tenure.
 Dr. Schrader also taught as an adjunct at Teachers College, Columbia University, Bank Street College, and the College of New Rochelle.
 Her professional service includes serving as a peer evaluator for the Middle States Commission on Higher Education; membership on the American Association of Community College’s (AACC) National Council for Black American Affairs; and a 3-year term on the AACC Commission on Diversity, Inclusion and Equity.
 Dr. Schrader currently serves on the Boards of ITHAKA and the Higher Education Resource Services (HERS).